-- For the film review, students should select one of the films listed in the syllabus.
-It should follow the standard format of a film review, and it should be around 500 words long. - The written assignment must be submitted in MS Word.
-Use standard font, such as Calibri 12, with 1.5 spacing and 1" margins. - Do not forget to include paper title, course name, instructor title and name, date, and page numbers. - The written assignments must be submitted digitally, via Canvas, before the final deadline. - No late submissions will be accepted under any circumstances.
-Students are encouraged to avoid procrastination and make early submissions, well before the deadline. - Students are welcome to ask for feedback/advice about their paper, during office hours.
+- The written assignment must be submitted in MS Word.
+Use standard font, such as Calibri 12, with 1.5 spacing and 1" margins. - Do not forget to include paper title, course name, date, and page numbers. - The written assignments must be submitted digitally, via Canvas, before the final deadline. - Name the Word document you submit following this format: <yourname>-Buddhism-f23 term paper; for the name, surname comes first.
+For instance, a student named Peter Pan should name his file as: Pan, Peter-Buddhism-f23 term paper. - No late submissions will be accepted.
+Students are encouraged to avoid procrastination and make early submissions, well before the deadline. - Students are welcome to ask for feedback/advice about their paper draft, during office hours.